Header blog

 Are universities and training institutions eligible for Category 1 (funding for training infrastructure, buildings and equipment)?

-• Only if the foreseen projects do not generate revenues (which appears unlikely)
+• Yes, but only if the foreseen project does not generate revenues

-• The most relevant KPI for IFE is creation of good and new jobs in the private sector (KPI 1).
-As such, the project should first clearly demonstrate how it will create such jobs in the private sector beyond the training opportunities.
+• The basic condition for the acceptance of a project proposal is the creation of good and new jobs in the private sector (KPI 1).
+As such, the project should clearly demonstrate how it will create such jobs in the private sector beyond the training opportunities.

 Are all for-profit projects systematically classified in Category 3 or 4?

-Can SMEs benefit from funding of up to 75% (Category 2) or 90% (Category 1), if projects have high added value in terms of job creation?
+Can entities benefit from funding of up to 75% (Category 2) or 90% (Category 1), if projects have high added value in terms of job creation?

-• No, the size of the applying entity is irrelevant for its categorisation.
+• No, the number of jobs created is irrelevant for the categorisation.

 Is it possible to combine multiple categories within the same project?